ivangfr/graalvm-quarkus-micronaut-springboot/jpa-mysql/README.md

 - **MySQL**

-  - Reset tables script (make sure you are in the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder)
+  - Reset tables script (make sure you are in the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder):
     ```bash
     ./reset-tables.sh
     ```